 2016 was the year in which Masuda started to be a strong presence in the anime industry.
 Through consistent work, he managed to grab 7 main roles as well as a couple of interesting supporting roles.

-2017 might have not been as prolific as the past year had been yet Masuda was still impressing with his acting in the few series he was casted in.
+2017 might have not been as prolific as the past year had been yet Masuda was still impressing with his acting in the few series he was cast in.

 The anime tried to focus on both plot and music but ended up coming short on both departments.
-Plot was nowhere to be found with the series ending following an episodic formula that failed to deliver anything the drama CDs or game had managed to do.
+The plot was nowhere to be found with the series ending following an episodic formula that failed to deliver anything the drama CDs or game had managed to do.

 The anime suffered from pacing issues and a couple of clichés however fans pointed out that Setagawa-Ooshiba’s relationship was treated respectfully and any issues they had to overcome drove the story forward in an interesting way.